liuhongbo/markcode/README.md

 ------------------------

-Mark the source code in markdown document as a link and use markcode to create/update the source code automatically
+Mark the source code in markdown document as a link and use markcode as a tool to create/update the source code automatically

 ## Purpose